Billinkbv/module-billink-hyva/README.md

-# Billink for Magento 2
+# Billink for Magento 2 - Hyva Checkout compatibility

-This is the official composer package of the Billink payment module for Magento 2.
+This is the official composer package of the Billink payment module for Magento 2 and Hyva Checkout.

 Please visit billink.nl to set up an account.

 ---

-Versions 2.0.0 and later of this module require Magento 2.4+ and PHP 8.1+.
+Require Magento 2.4+ and PHP 8.1+.

 ---